jeroen1322/ImgComp-2/README.md

 ##This is a experimental version.
-It works but I need to clean up the code.
-I'll also have to test it..
-A lot..
+Only the standalone script works.
+I need to still work on the WordPress plugin script.